 Ensemble Video utilizes the Wowza Streaming Engine to securely deliver content that is playable on as many devices as possible.
 Ensemble switches the video player and protocol automatically based on the playback device.
-In Ensemble version 4.4+, we deliver HLS as our default protocol using HTML5 and/or Flash.
+In Ensemble version 4.4+, we deliver HLS as our default protocol using HTML5, or Flash for older devices/browsers that won't support HLS and HTML5 playback.
 We deliver a full-HTML5 (no Flash) player to select devices, including all iOS devices and to Android devices on version 4.4+.
 Android devices running version 4.3 or older will receive an RTSP stream.

 Adaptive Bit Rate Streaming

 With adaptive bit rate streaming (ABR), Ensemble can switch between multiple video encodings during playback to ensure the best available video quality, or to ensure a low-bandwidth video for constrained devices.

 In some cases, a progressive workflow may be desired, including: for connecting to a iTunes feed.
 In progressive download playback, the entire video file is delivered to the client during playback, which makes it a less secure delivery method and in some cases uses more bandwidth.
 Additionally, adaptive bit rate playback is not available for progressive download playback.